metasfresh/metasfresh-documentation/_webui_collection/EN/ProductionCompletion.md

  ![](assets/ProductionCompletion_Assignment.png)
  >**Note:** If you want to reverse the allocation, simply select the added HU, go to the quick actions button and click "Remove HU".

-1. Select "Process" via the quick actions button to make the material posting.
+1. [Start the quick action](StartAction) "Process" to make the material posting.
 This makes the lines read-only:
  ![](assets/ProductionCompletion_PlanningComplete.png)

 1. Click "Done" to close the window.